Juniper/contrail-windows-docs/doc/ci_admin_guide/Update_Zuul.md

     ansible-playbook -i inventory.prod --private-key=YOUR_PRIVATE_KEY setup-zuul-server.yml
     ```

-    If a playbook run completed successfully, then output should be following:
+    Verify that the run completed successfully.
+    The output should be following and `failed` task count must equal zero.

     ```
     #